 A new era in naval aviation began in 2006 with the first EA-18G Growler aircraft.
 This next-generation electronic attack aircraft is being developed to replace the fleet's current carrier-based EA-6B Prowler.
 The next-generation electronic attack aircraft, for the U.S. Navy, combines the combat-proven F/A-18 Super Hornet with a state-of-the-art electronic warfare avionics suite.
 The EA-18G will replace all carrier-based EA-6B aircraft and will reach IOC in FY 2009.
 The Navy expects to buy 85 EA-18G Growlers by 2012, when the last carrier-based EA-6B Prowler will be retired.
 Those 85 EA-18G Growler aircraft will fill 12 fleet squadrons as well as a training.

-The Marine Corps will continue to fly the ICAP III EA-6B Prowler as a capability bridge to a MAGTF-oriented, scalable, system-of-systems able to support the needs of the joint force.
+The Marine Corps continued to fly the ICAP III EA-6B Prowler as a capability bridge to a MAGTF-oriented, scalable, system-of-systems able to support the needs of the joint force.
 In development are UAS payloads, ground systems, and joint improvements to the F-35 JSF that will enable a distributed EW capability suitable for MAGTF operations.
+For over forty years the EA-6B Prowler has been at the forefront of military electronic warfare allowing high-profile air combat missions – and many others – to be successful from every aerial battlefield since Vietnam.
+With the U.S. Navy retiring their Prowler fleet in 2015 and shifting the workload to the EA-18G Growler, the Prowler’s legacy and final chapter was entrusted to the U.S. Marines Corps’ four tactical electronic warfare squadrons or VMAQs.

 |Join the GlobalSecurity.org mailing list|